Humanising the energy transition

 This is all good news, but is the human side of the energy transition ready to take on what comes next?
 Is there enough diversity on our teams to make sure we are as innovative as possible?
 Are consumers ready?
 What is the role of prosumers in all of this?
 What is the role of citizens?

 In the next few months leading up to The Business Booster, we will be uncovering these questions through a series of blogs.
-The next blog will look at “Humanising the energy transition: the need for new skills and competencies” and answer some questions about whether we are skilled enough to tackle the challenges coming our way.
+The next blog will look at “Humanising the energy transition: Diversity and creativity as sources of innovation” and answer some questions about whether we are skilled enough to tackle the challenges coming our way.

 In the meantime, stay up to date with The Business Booster updates by following our #TBB2019 on our social media channels, and don’t forget to register for the event here!
 (If you’re registering before 31 July, use the code EARLY BIRD to get a 30% reduction on your ticket price!).